 Also in 2011, ACAS considered an alternate method of examination for board certification of "highly qualified" applicants.
 To be considered a "highly qualified individual," a person must make significant contributions to the industry, be an expert in their field, and have at least 10 years of experience in the industry.
 The Governing Council requested that ACAS provide recommendations for a verbal exam that would be comparable with the basic PAS exam.

-Further, in 2011, the Dairy Farmers of America (DFA) insurance company offered liability insurance coverage for ARPAS members.
-In this agreement, ARPAS serves as a conduit between the members and the insurance company.
+In 2011, the Dairy Farmers of America (DFA) insurance company offered liability insurance coverage for ARPAS members.
+In this agreement, ARPAS served as a conduit between the members and the insurance company.
+(Agreement discontinued.)

 In 2012, the Governing Council approved the ARPAS Foundation to: 1) organize a series of webinars; and 2) finance the ARPAS exam for top students majoring in animal science.
 Also, the Examining Board was granted permission to explore the possibility of administering the basic exam online to individuals living in foreign countries.
 The issue of proper designation for feed management and animal nutrition certifications was resolved.
 Feed management and animal nutrition certificates will have the letter "S" added to the existing PAS with the name of the specialty in parenthesis—for example, the designation could be "PAS-S (Feed Management in Beef and Dairy)."